 The accuracy driven demonstration of the necessity of probabilities draws on a much larger literature in meteorology, economics and subjective Bayesianism that uses scoring rules for other purposes.
 These other uses will be sketched in Sections 2 and 3 below.
 They include the elicitation of true but secret probabilities from subjects who, we are to suppose, might otherwise not reveal them.
 In that context, the adaptation of scoring rules specifically to probabilities is benign, since these uses presume explicitly that credences are probabilistic.
-Use of these adapted rules in the newer context of the vindication of probabilities: the circularity of vindication lies precisely in that adaptation.
+Use of these adapted rules in the newer context of the vindication of probabilities ceases to be benign for there we are no longer allowed to presume that all credences are probabilities: the circularity of vindication lies precisely in that adaptation.

 The original form of the accuracy driven demonstration of the necessity of probabilities will be developed in Section 4.
 It employs a quadratic Brier scoring rule.
 This rule, we shall see, so favors probabilities that it rewards subjects with non-probabilistic credences for lying that their credences are probabilities.
 In Section 5, we shall see that the success of this original accuracy driven vindication depends on selection of exactly the Brier scoring rule and not any other in its neighborhood.
-When we replace the power of 2 in the Brier score formula by a more general exponent n, the slightest change in the exponent--a shift from 2 to 2.01 or to 1.99--is enough to undo the proof.
+When we replace the power of 2 in the Brier score formula by a more general exponent n, the slightest change in the exponent-a shift from 2 to 2.01 or to 1.99-is enough to undo the proof.
 Section 6 will reflect on how little in the original proof comes from the mere idea of accuracy, as opposed to the careful choice of scoring rule.
 Section 7 will review attempts to justify the restricted choice of scoring rule.